 1. Remove the yeast packet from under the lid of the can of Brewing Extract, then place the unopened cans and BrewMax LME - Pale in hot tap water.

-2. Place 2 packets of the Cascade pellet hops into a hop sack tying them closed, then trim away excess material.
+2. Place the packet of the Cascade pellet hops into a hop sack tying them closed, then trim away excess material.

 3. Place the Oat Flakes into a muslin sack tying it closed, then trim away excess material.

-3. Using the measuring cup, pour 8 cups of water into your clean 4-quart or larger pot.
-Bring this water to a temperature of 155, add in the oat flakes and steep for 20 minutes at 155 degrees.
+4. Using the measuring cup, pour 8 cups of water into your clean 4-quart or larger pot.
+Bring this water to a temperature of 155, add in the oat flakes, and steep for 20 minutes at 155 degrees.

-4. When done, rinse oat flakes with 1-cup of hot water then discard.
+5. When done, rinse oat flakes with 1-cup of hot water then discard.
 Add 1 BrewMax LME - Pale and bring it to a boil.
 Stir to keep from scorching.

 6. Once the solution is safely boiling add in your hopsack, allow this mixture to boil for 60 minutes stirring occasionally.

-6. While waiting for the boil to finish (step 4) place the 2 packets of Amarillo and 1 packet of Centennial pellet hops into the remaining hop sack, tie it closed and then trim excess material.
+7. While waiting for the boil to finish (step 4) place the 1 packet of Amarillo and 1/2 packet of the Centennial pellet hops into the remaining hop sack, tie it closed and then trim excess material.
 (For the remaining ½ of packet store in a Ziplock bag in the freezer.
 You want as little air as possible in the bag.
 You will use the remaining packet during dry-hopping.)

-8. Once 60 minutes has passed (step 4), add the second hop sack with 2 packets of Amarillo and 1 packet of Centennial Hops.
+8. Once 60 minutes has passed (step 4), add the second hopsack with 1 packet of Amarillo and 1 packet of Centennial Hops.
 Then remove the pot from heat.

 10. Fill your fermenter with cold tap water to the mark 1 on the back.
 If using any other fermenter this would be approximately 1 gallon of water.